CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Vehicle-Restrictions.md

 ### Overlays

-While the tool is active, icons summarise vehicle restrictions on nearby roads/tracks:
+While the tool is active, icons summarize vehicle restrictions on nearby roads/tracks:

 ![Summary Icons](picVehicleRestrictions_summary.png)

 To see icons for distant roads/tracks, move the camera towards them. **Overlay transparency** can be set in [](General.md) in [](Settings.md).

 When the tool is deactivated overlays will be removed.
-A persistent overlay, which summarises vehicle restrictions whenever the [](Toolbar.md) is visible, can be enabled in [Overlays](Overlays.md) in [](Settings.md).
+A persistent overlay, which summarizes vehicle restrictions whenever the [](Toolbar.md) is visible, can be enabled in [Overlays](Overlays.md) in [](Settings.md).

 ## Notes

-This tool is designed to provide fine tuning of traffic restrictions, for example:
+This tool is designed to provide fine-tuning of traffic restrictions, for example:

 * Prevent trucks driving through residential areas
 * Make passenger trains choose a different rail track